Wildhoney/gulp-processhtml/README.md

 [Denis Ciccale](https://twitter.com/tdecs)

-###Note

-Since I don't usually use [Gulp](http://gulpjs.com) and prefer [G.N.U.
-Make](http://www.gnu.org/software/make), feel free to ask me to transfer this repo to your GitHub account if you want to maintain it.
+**Feel free to ask me to transfer this repo to your GitHub account if you want to maintain it.**